Wildfire-resistant landscaping is common sense—but not without controversy

 Patrick Tuohey is co-founder and policy director of the Better Cities Project.
 He works with taxpayers, media, and policymakers to foster understanding of the consequences — sometimes unintended — of policies such as economic development, taxation, education, and transportation.
 He also serves as a senior fellow at Missouri's Show-Me Institute and a visiting fellow at the Virginia-based Yorktown Foundation for Public Policy.

-The Better Cities Project, in partnership with the True Charity Initiative, is proud to announce the release of Local Policies...
+The Better Cities Project, in partnership with True Charity, is proud to announce the release of Local Policies to Expand...

 It may seem counterintuitive, but uncertain budgets … present a strategic opening for local agencies to strengthen public trust.